Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Introduction

+Our main result is that every door gadget mentioned above (open--close, self-closing, and symmetric self-closing, of every variation) is planarly universal for the class of \emph{all gadgets}.
+These are the first examples of fully universal gadgets: door gadgets are in this sense among the most powerful gadgets.
+Section~\ref{sec:scd} proves this result for self-closing and symmetric self-closing doors, and then Section~\ref{sec:doors} extends the result to open--close doors, in many cases by simulating self-closing doors.
+Because we already know that planar reachability is \PSPACE-hard for \emph{some} gadgets \cite{gadgets2}, we conclude that planar reachability is \PSPACE-hard for \emph{any} door gadget.

-In Section~\ref{Planar Doors}, we prove that \emph{planar} 1-player motion planning is \PSPACE-complete for every door gadget, for every local combinatorial planar embedding of every type door gadget except for one (which we only prove NP-hard).
-Thus, all that is needed to prove a new game \PSPACE-hard is to construct any single supported door gadget, and to show how to connect the door entrances/exits together in a planar graph.
-In particular, the crossover gadgets previously constructed for Lemmings \cite[Figure~2(e)]{lemmings}, Legend of Zelda: Link to the Past and Donkey Kong Country 1, 2, and 3 \cite[Figures~28 and~20]{nintendoor}, and Super Mario Bros.~\cite[Figure~5]{demaine2016super} are no longer necessary for those \PSPACE-hardness proofs: they can now be omitted.
-(See Section~\ref{Applications} for details.)
-Our result should therefore make it easier in the future to prove 2D games \PSPACE-hard.
-Because of their reduced conceptual complexity --- only two traversal paths, which behave essentially identically for symmetric self-closing doors --- we have found it even easier to prove games \PSPACE-hard by building self-closing door gadgets.
+Our result should in particular make it easier to prove 2D games \PSPACE-hard: it suffices to construct any single open--close door, self-closing door, or symmetric self-closing door gadget, and to show how to connect the door entrances/exits together in a planar graph.
+For example, the crossover gadgets previously constructed for Lemmings \cite[Figure~2(e)]{lemmings}, Legend of Zelda: Link to the Past and Donkey Kong Country 1, 2, and 3 \cite[Figures~28 and~20]{nintendoor}, and Super Mario Bros.~\cite[Figure~5]{demaine2016super} are no longer necessary for those \PSPACE-hardness proofs: they can now be omitted.
+(See Section~\ref{sec:simplifications} for details.)

-In Section~\ref{Applications}, we illustrate this approach by proving PSPACE-hardness for one 2D game, Sokobond, and eight different 3D Mario games: Super Mario 64, Super Mario 64 DS, Super Mario Sunshine, Super Mario Galaxy, Super Mario Galaxy 2, Super Mario 3D Land/World, and Captain Toad:\ Treasure Tracker (and the associated levels in Super Mario 3D World).
-These reductions consist of just one gadget, a symmetric self-closing door, along with easy methods for connecting these gadgets.
-For the 3D games, the main benefit is the simplicity of the symmetric self-closing door: crossovers are generally easy in the 3D games, though conveniently we still do not need to explicitly build them.
+In Section~\ref{sec:applications}, we apply this approach by proving new \PSPACE-hardness results for one 2D game, Sokobond, and eight different 3D Mario games: Super Mario 64, Super Mario 64 DS, Super Mario Sunshine, Super Mario Galaxy, Super Mario Galaxy 2, Super Mario 3D Land/World, Super Mario Odyssey, and Captain Toad:\ Treasure Tracker (and the associated levels in Super Mario 3D World).
+These reductions consist of just one gadget --- any one of the doors from \figref{fig:sokobond-doors} for Sokobond, and a symmetric self-closing door for the 3D games --- along with easy methods for connecting these gadgets.
+For the 3D games, the main benefit is the simplicity of the symmetric self-closing door: crossovers are generally easy in the 3D games, though it remains convenient that we do not need to explicitly build them.